 Above the fridge, a pull-out flap may be extended, designed as an extra work surface, television platform etc. It is retained in its stowed position with an internal catch.
-There is also a work top extension which pulls up on the lounge side of the fridge unit.
-It is not recommended to travel with either of these worktops extended, nor of course, with any items thereon.
+It is not recommended to travel with this worktop extended nor of course with any items thereon.